Complete FREE non-profit, non-corporate and non-statist EFL course

 k. to board public transport

 Get into pairs.
 Rephrase the following words in italics, using only verbs containing the word ‘GET’.
-You can use the verbs from above, or just the word ‘GET’ alone.
-This is part of a drunken conversation from in the nightclub last night between Zak Washington, the English teacher and Maria, one of his students, who he thinks he is desperately in love with.
+Use the verbs from above, or just the word ‘GET’ alone.
 Pay special attention to whether (SP: se IT: si ) the phrasal verbs are separable or inseparable.

 MARIA: (shouting) I’m sorry.
 I didn’t catch that.
 It’s too noisy in this nightclub.
 I can’t hear a word you’re saying.
 Could you repeat that?